wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 What I came up with was a hand rolled CSS framework (using Sass mixins from [Bootstrap v4](https://github.com/twbs/bootstrap/tree/v4-dev)) which allowed me to build a page with very minimal markup.
 The results were promising:

+ * A fully responsive page which works at all device widths.
  * A 7KB HTML document containing all the core content and styles -- 80% smaller than the current 36KB core experience.
  * 2 HTTP requests totalling 58KB -- 73 fewer requests and 80% fewer bytes.
  * 100ms first paint time -- 150ms faster (60%) than the current core experience.